Racquetball at the 2015 Pan American Games

-Racquetball competitions at the 2015 Pan American Games in Toronto will be held from July 19 to 26.
+Racquetball competitions at the 2015 Pan American Games in Toronto was held from July 19 to 26.
 The venue for the competitions was the Direct Energy Centre (Exhibition Centre) Hall C, due to naming rights the venue will be known as the latter for the duration of the games.
+The venue also staged the squash competitions.
 A total of six events were contested (three each for men and women).
 After the games, the four courts created for the games were disassembled and relocated to Regina, Saskatchewan.

 Competition schedule

 The following is the competition schedule for the racquetball competitions: